Written by Jamie C. Martin of Simple Homeschool and Introverted Moms

-10. In 2015 I’ll do my best to remember that productivity is not the be all and end all to my days.
+10. This year I’ll do my best to remember that productivity is not the be all and end all to my days.

 Getting Things Done may make for a good book title, but it doesn’t necessarily make for a good life.